alexhernandezgarcia/alexhernandezgarcia.github.io/slides/crystal-gflownets.md

 --

 However, .highlight1[material modelling is very challenging]:
-* Limited data: only about 200k known inorganic materials, but potentially $10^{180} possible stable materials (for reference: more than a billion molecules are known)
+* Limited data: only about 200 K known inorganic materials, but potentially $10^{180}$ possible stable materials (for reference: more than a billion molecules are known)
 * Sparsity: .highlight2[stable materials] only exist in a low-dimensional subspace of all possible 3D arrangements.

 ---